sebhmg/plate-simulation/docs/source/methodology.rst

     *Plate options available in the ui.json.*

-Due to the complexity of the interface, we will again break this down into sub-sections.
 The first set of options allows the user to specify the number of plates and their spacing.

 .. figure:: /images/methodology/model/n_plates_options.png
     :align: center